rhine3/audiomoth-guide/guide.md

 ## Programming

-AudioMoths can be deployed in with a custom recording schedule in CUSTOM mode, or a simpler continuous record/sleep schedule in DEFAULT mode.
+The AudioMoth can be used in two modes, which are be accessed using the switch on the device.

+* In DEFAULT mode, the AudioMoth will take a recording for a desired amount of time, and then will sleep for a desired amount of time.
+The device repeats this cycle continuously.

+* In CUSTOM mode, the AudioMoth also cycles through recording/sleeping, but only within "recording periods" that you configure.
+For instance, you could set the AudioMoth to record a minutelong file every 10 minutes for the first 6 hours after sunset.

+* In summary, to make recordings immediately, or make them continuously without regard to the recording schedule programmed on the device, use the DEFAULT mode.
+When recording at a particular time of day is desired, use the CUSTOM mode.
+The device behaves differently in several other ways in these different modes, as described in the following sections.

 To make a custom recording schedule, or to customize the length of record/sleep periods in DEFAULT mode, use the AudioMoth configuration app.
 After creating your configuration, you will plug the AudioMoth into your computer, and set the current time and desired recording schedule via the app interface.
 For a simple and intuitive introduction to this process, see the [Open Acoustic Devices Config App Guide](https://www.openacousticdevices.info/config-app-guide).
 For more in-depth information, read the steps below.

-### Create recording schedule
+### How to create a recording schedule

 Download programming app: https://www.openacousticdevices.info/config